Adding a Basic Time Machine SMB Share

 Enter a name for the dataset and click Create Dataset.
 The dataset name populates the share Name field and updates the Path automatically.
 The dataset name becomes the share name.
 Leave this as the default.

-Select Enabled to allow sharing of this path when the SMB service is activated.
-Leave it cleared if you want to disable the share without deleting the configuration.
+Enabled is selected by default to allow sharing of this path when the SMB service is activated.
+Clearing this option disables the share but does not delete the configuration.

 Modifying the SMB Service